kaylab78/javascript-code-quiz/README.md

 When the user clicks on a correct answer, an alert appears on the page saying, "Correct!"
 No time is deducted.
 ![The screenshot shows a quiz question with three options in blue and one option in green below it.
 There is a dialogue box in the window that says, "Correct!"
 The time remaining shows in the upper right corner.](assets/images/screenshot2-5.png)

-The second question of the quiz has an incorrectly functionality that will need to be corrected in the future.
+The second question of the quiz has an incorrect functionality that will need to be corrected in the future.
 When the user clicks on one of the choices, they receive two alerts.
 The user expects the second question to act like the first question.

 After the last question of the quiz or when the timer runs to 0, the user is taken to a final screen.
 Their score is displayed, and they have a text box where they can enter their initials to log their score.
 There is a button that would be used to submit their initials and score to be logged onto the high score page.
 This button is not currently working.
 The high score page can be viewed via the link in the top left corner.
 ![The screenshot shows text that reads, "All done!
 Your final score is 0.
 Enter intiials to log your score.](assets/images/screenshot3.png)